Kandi Burruss And Porsha Williams React To NeNe Leakes’ ‘WWHL’ Comments Regarding Phaedra Parks And Porsha

 — Porsha Williams (@Porsha4real) January 23, 2017

-As viewers may remember from The Real Housewives of Atlanta season 8 reunion show, when talk turned to how Porsha Williams has been filmed getting physically violent three times, Phaedra Parks tried to defend Porsha while Kandi Burruss didn’t seem that convinced that Porsha was working on bettering herself.
+As viewers may remember from The Real Housewives of Atlanta Season 8 reunion show, when talk turned to how Porsha Williams has been filmed getting physically violent three times, Phaedra Parks tried to defend Porsha while Kandi Burruss didn’t seem that convinced that Porsha was working on bettering herself.
 NeNe Leakes, meanwhile, spoke out, telling Porsha that she shouldn’t put her hands on anyone.
 NeNe reminded Porsha that she needs to think about her reputation and career.
 Not liking such advice, Porsha immediately brought up how NeNe supposedly chocked former co-star Kim Zolciak once.
 As previously reported by the Inquisitr, after that reunion show aired, Porsha, a co-host on Dish Nation, said that NeNe was a “so-called friend” who tried to cast curses against her career.

 [Featured Image by Tommaso Boddi/Getty Images for The Weinstein Company]